 Minutes before he was fatally shot, Ferndale recording studio owner Amjed "AJ" Abdallah was on the telephone with his brother in Jordan, telling him he was worried about two men coming to his studio to record rap music.

-Detroit rapper charged in death of Ferndale studio owner
+Charges due in killing of Ferndale studio owner

 Amjed "A.J."
 Abdallah came to the United States from Jordan 16 years ago with no money and few friends.